 Throughout this chapter \Bbbk is a fixed algebraically closed field.
-Unless stated otherwise, all polynomial rings over \Bbbk that we shall consider will have standard \mathbb{Z} -grading.
-Therefore, \mathbb{Z} -graded modules over these rings will be simply called graded modules.
+Unless stated otherwise, all polynomial rings over \Bbbk that are considered have the standard \mathbb{Z} -grading.
+Therefore, \mathbb{Z} -graded modules over these rings are simply called graded modules.